jovanovicm/rottenchess/README.md

 ---
 #### Win Percentage Calculation
 To determine the move classifications, first a win percentage calculation must happen.
-Stockfish analyzes each move in a game at a <ins>Depth of 20</ins> to determine the centipawn value.
-This value is put through the following function which calculates the win percentage based on a player's centipawn value.
-This is the same function [used by Lichess](https://lichess.org/page/accuracy) in their calculation for win percentage.
+Win percentage represents the chances a player has to win a game in a given position.
+Stockfish analyzes each position in a game at a <ins>Depth of 20</ins> to determine the centipawn value.
+The centipawn value is used in the following function, which is [used by Lichess](https://lichess.org/page/accuracy), to calculate the win percentage for every position.
 ```
 Win% = 50 + 50 * (2 / (1 + exp(-0.00368208 * centipawns)) - 1)
 ```
+> Win Percentage is based on Player ELO.
+Chess.com uses a closed source dyanmic system called ClassificationV2.
+Lichess uses an open source static system which uses the above formula calculated using games among 2300 ELO players as a benchmark to determine winning chances.

 ---
 #### Move Classification
-By referencing the change in percentage value between moves, we can determine what a move is classified as.
-The following bounds are used for move classification:
+By referencing the change in percentage value between positions, we can determine what the move leading to a position is classified as.
+The following bounds, which are the same bounds [used by Chess.com](https://support.chess.com/en/articles/8572705-how-are-moves-classified-what-is-a-blunder-or-brilliant-and-etc), are used for move classification:

 ```
 Blunder = win_prob_change >= 0.2
 Mistake = 0.05 < win_prob_change >= 0.1
 Inaccuracy = 0 < win_prob_change >= 0.05
 ```
+> Move classifications may be different than the classifications on Chess.com due to the different methods used to determine win percentages
 ### Provisioning / Deprovisioning PrivateLinks
-To save on costs, PrivateLinks for services like the **Elastic Container Registry (ECR)**, and **CloudWatch** are provisioned using the `provision_privatelinks` function only when needed.
+To save on costs, PrivateLinks for services like the Elastic Container Registry (ECR), and CloudWatch are provisioned using the `provision_privatelinks` function.
 After all processing is complete, these PrivateLinks are deprovisioned using the `deprovision_privatelinks` function.
-This results in a **83% lower cost** associated with PrivateLinks.